Rakeshdas095/CS7389I-Final-Project/README.md

 An interactive Godot 4.3 demo of adaptive redirected walking on Meta Quest 3.
-Users calibrate perceptual gains, then explore a 3 m×3 m physical play area with:
+Users calibrate perceptual gains, then explore a physical play area with:

 - **Discrete rotations** via controller‑trigger taps
 - **Continuous curvature** redirecting your path